Consolidation or a promotion charge?

 Davies has not managed at this level before.
 If this was his third job in management, say, would he go about things differently, be more knowing and flexible?

-The owners wanted Davies to play a certain style of possession-based football and also change the culture in the dressing room when he came in.
+It has to be remembered that the owners wanted Davies to play a certain style of possession-based football and also change the culture in the dressing room when he came in.
 They’ve invested heavily in analytics – the £1 million electricity bill – to drag themselves to the forefront of data modelling and usage.

 A lot of Blues players have not had to negotiate the slog of a Championship season and all that it entails; there is definitely a case to have brought in more oven-ready players who know the ins and outs of the league.

-I have written and said this before, on the podcast, but maybe this is just what Blues are, at this stage of their evolution under Knighthead – a team just above mid-table, with half a shout of making the play-offs, with a manager learning on the job.
+I have written and said this before, on the podcast, but maybe this is just what Blues are, at this stage of their evolution under Knighthead – a team just above mid-table, with half a shout of making the play-offs, with a manager effectively learning on the job.

 They remain a work in progress.